Hanceville, Alabama

 Hanceville is a city in Cullman County, Alabama, United States.
 At the 2020 census, the population was 3,217.

 History

 Founded in Blount County, Hanceville was established in 1832 and incorporated in May 1879.
 At the time of Cullman County's creation in 1877, half of Hanceville resided in each county.
 In 1885, county boundaries were redrawn and all of Hanceville was placed within Blount County.
 In 1901, county boundaries were redrawn again and this time all of the town was placed within Cullman County, in which it has remained.

 Geography

-Hanceville is located in southeastern Cullman County at (34.063463, -86.760908).
+Hanceville is located in southeastern Cullman County.
 U.S. Route 31 passes through the city, leading north 9 mi to Cullman, the county seat, and south 14 mi to Smoke Rise.

 According to the U.S. Census Bureau, the city has a total area of 10.9 km2, of which 0.04 sqkm, or 0.34%, is water.